Skip to content

 Donate

-RURAL MINISTRIES is a registered charity (no. 200027) working in religion across the United Kingdom.
-Its latest Charity Commission filing directs 83% of spending to charitable activities, holding roughly 73 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Rural Ministries is a registered charity (no. 200027) working in religion across the United Kingdom.
+Its latest Charity Commission filing directs 98% of spending to charitable activities, holding roughly 73 months of reserves, and files its annual accounts on time.
+Reported income changed sharply in 2025 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: RURAL MINISTRIES scores 62 out of 100 (2 stars).
-83% average program spend (3-year average).
+In short: RURAL MINISTRIES scores 62 out of 100 (3 stars).
+98% average program spend (Latest year, disclosed years only).
 Review the pillar breakdown below.

-RURAL MINISTRIES has a Clarity Score of 62 out of 100 on CharityCompare (2 stars, Needs improvement).
+Rural Ministries has a Clarity Score of 62 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 200027.
 Status: Registered.
 Primary cause area: Religion.
-Latest accounts year 2021: total income £93k, with 83% of expenditure on charitable activities.
+Latest accounts year 2025: total income £154k, with 98% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 73 months of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .